Komodo Islands

 All the islands in this region were created by volcanic activity, which also created the islands of Java, Bali and Sumatra.
 It was a collision between two continental plates, the Sahul shelf and Sunda shelf.
 The island of Komodo is right in the middle of this area.
 Friction between the shelves caused the earth’s crust to push up out of the water.

 There are no more active volcanoes in the area, but earth tremors are common.
 Scientists believe the west of Komodo rose out of the sea first, about 130 million years ago.
 The eastern part and the islands of Rinca and Padar ‘only’ came up 49 million years ago, which is relatively young in the earth’s history.
-After the eruptions, the land settled with landscapes of savannahs, forests and grasslands.
-A rugged area, where nature crafted her own path.

 A meet up with a dangerous Komodo dragon. ©Corno van den Berg

-Best time for Komodo Islands
+Best Time for Komodo Islands

-Wet season
+Wet Season

 The wet season lasts from November to late March.
 These are the only months when there will be substantial rainfall on the islands.
 They are incredibly green and lush at this time of year, especially from January onwards.
 The average temperature is around 30 degrees Celsius, but it will be very humid.